Outlier detection in state-space models using mean-shift penalisation: Computational aspects

 \section{Computational aspects}

 Having introduced the ROAMS framework, we next discuss the computational strategies required for estimation.
-In Section \ref{sec:algorithm}, we detail the algorithm we use to solve objective \eqref{eq:penalised_loglik}.
+In Section \ref{sec:algorithm}, we detail the algorithm we use to solve the loss function in \eqref{eq:penalised_loglik}.
 In Section \ref{sec:lambda}, we discuss the BIC criterion to select the tuning parameter $\lambda$.
 Section \ref{sec:online_state_est} provides additional details on the online state estimation, needed to estimate future states based on incoming data streams.
-Finally, Section \ref{sec:software} ends with an overview of the R package \texttt{roams} that implements our procedure.
+Finally, Section \ref{sec:software} ends with an overview of the \texttt{R} package \texttt{roams} that implements our procedure.